 This course is not a laundry list of facts to memorize or recipies to follow.
 Its purpose is to change the way you think.
 This will be accomplished by posing questions whose answers will challenge your intuition.
-What will be important is not merely recording the answers but understanding the reasoning process by which one arrives at them.
+Merely recording the answers is insufficient, one must understand the reasoning process by which one arrives at them.

-The course requires that you perform some computations that by themselves, are unimportant, but are useful to convince yourself of things that you might at first disbelieve.
+The course requires that one perform computations that, by themselves, are unimportant, but are useful to convince oneself of things that one might at first disbelieve.
 Regular homework assignments will allow one to get practice at these things.

 In the recitation sessions, the TA will cover problems from a file of review problems (with solutions) (ReviewProb.pdf) posted on CANVAS.
-I will announce the problems to be covered in advance via CANVAS.
+I will post the problems to be covered in advance via CANVAS.
 The problems for each session are selected to mirror those on the homeworks.
 The review sessions are for practice at the problems.
 Larger questions about relevance of the course to this and that should be addressed to me.
 Some, but not all, of the problems are of the cookbook variety.
 The non-cookbook problems are designed to tax your reasoning faculties rather than ability to pattern match.